riquito/tuc/README.md

     the whole input in memory (it also happens when -p or -m are being used)

     --bytes allocate the whole input in memory

+    --fixed-memory will read the input in chunks of <size> kilobytes.
+This allows to read lines arbitrarily large.
+Works only with single-byte delimiters, fields in ascending order, -z, -j, -r

 Colors:
     Help is displayed using colors.
 Colors will be suppressed in the